Sonia Lucas

 • EFT Level 1&2

-I have regular clinical supervision to support all client work.
+I have regular clinical supervision to support all client work with a qualified supervisor.

 CPD Training in: